Last reviewed 27 July 2021

 Results day is a rite of passage for young people and normally involves getting together with all their friends and saying goodbye to their teachers.

-This year will be different because of the COVID-19 social distancing guidelines but that doesn’t mean you can’t celebrate.
-How about getting them a ‘Congratulations’ card or a small gift from the whole family, in the same way you might have done pre-COVID?
+This year will probably be different because of the COVID-19 pandemic but you can still find a way to celebrate.
+How about getting them a ‘Congratulations’ card or a small gift from the whole family?
 Or perhaps you could cook their favourite meal or invite a few friends for a barbecue or picnic?
+You can check the latest COVID-19 guidelines on the UK Government website.

 Marking your child’s achievements can provide an important boost to their mental wellbeing at this challenging time.
 As well as focusing on their exam results, think about them as a whole person.
 You might like to remind them what a good friend they are, how resilient they are or how talented they are at a particular sport, for example.